 USARCS, in conjunction with a command claims service, an ACO, or a CPO may release, with or without a request from the claimant or attorney, unclassified attorney work product whenever such release may help settle the claim or avoid unnecessary litigation.
-(See para 1-18 of this publication.)
+(See para 1-18.)
 DA Pam 27-162, paragraphs 1-10 and 2-5, discusses other information release practices, including USARCS' responsibilities as the initial denial authority.

-Section II Filing and Receipt of Claims
+Filing and Receipt of Claims